Chapter 9· Turning Signs (Contents) References blog

 In any cognitive process, every “stage” in the meaning cycle may be going on simultaneously with others; but we cannot observe them all at once, except by abstracting from the process a ‘skeleton diagram’ like the meaning cycle.
 We use this circular image to simplify what is really an ‘inextricable causal web of perception, action and cognition’ (Thelen and Smith 1994, xxii).
 While we do so, this simplified image occupies the narrow beam of our conscious attention, displacing whatever percepts are represented by the perceptual side of the diagram.

 Percepts are the points of contact between dynamic and immediate objects of thought-signs, between the current events external and internal to the perceiving bodymind.
 When we recognize a percept – that is, make a perceptual judgment as to what it is – this constitutes a reiteration of the cognitive cycle; but of course, while we are in that loop, we don't see the whole of it as if we were outside of it.
-To do that, we have to leap into another semiosic loop, a metaloop, for ‘every concept and every thought beyond immediate perception is a sign’ (Peirce, EP2:402) – a sign with more conscious significance.
+To do that, we have to leap into another semiosic loop, a metaloop, for ‘every concept and every thought beyond immediate perception is a sign’ (Peirce, EP2:402) – a sign consciously designed to be signify something.

 Neither percepts nor perceptual judgments, which are determined by the interaction of our cognitive habits with percepts, are subject to conscious control.
 But out of those recognitions, which are ‘the first premisses of all our reasonings’ (EP2:191), cognitive processes grow by inference toward the self-control of the guidance system.
 This growth is the growth of symbols, which according to Peirce are ‘the only things in the universe that have any importance’ (EP2:269) – since nothing else can make real connections between general patterns on the one hand, and particular percepts or individual actions on the other.
 But what we gain in connectivity from the mediation of symbols may entail a loss of directness.